OWASP/www-chapter-harrisburg/index.md

 #### January 2021 Meetup
 - On Thursday, January 21, 2021 at 7 pm, we discussed the SANS 2020 Holiday Hack Challenge and showed a walk through of some of the challenges.
 We also talked about meetups/ideas for the the coming year.

+#### May 2021 Meetup

+- For the virtual meetup in May 2021 we were happy to have the host of Absolute AppSec Podcast.
+Seth Law @sethlaw and Ken Johnson @cktricky.
+They talked about cyber security risks to the organization.

+Chronicles of True Risq

+Description:

+"Our dynamic duo represent two separate types of security focus - External and Embedded (consultant vs defender).
+Their focus as it pertains to "True Risk" is different yet similar in many ways.
+Find out which parts are similar and those that are different in tonight's latest Episode of "Chronicles of True Risq: Maximum Loji"."

 <br/>